 Curious about the advantages that a handyperson may have over other types of pros?
 Here are a few:

 Cost savings.
 Compared to contractors, handymen and handywomen are usually more affordable.
 Hiring a handyperson is usually cost-effective, especially for small jobs and minor projects.
 For example, though the average cost of drywall repair might run from $200 to $500 with a drywall pro or a painting contractor, you can often have a handyperson do a few drywall repairs and touch-ups for $80 to $120.

 Versatility.
 Many handymen and handywomen work on more than one kind of problem.
-They have a wide range of skills including carpentry, plumbing, minor electrical work, painting, and general repairs.
+They have a wide range of skills including carpentry, plumbing, minor electrical work, painting, general repairs, or simple jobs like hanging lights.
 As a result, they can handle a variety of tasks around the house.

 Time and convenience.
 Instead of attempting to DIY or coordinate multiple contractors, by hiring a handyperson, you can get multiple jobs done in one visit.
 This saves you the hassle and expense of hiring several different specialty contractors.
 Handypeople may also be more readily available than some types of contractors—like air conditioning pros at the beginning of summer.